 Now, if only I could build a sewing room that can clean and organize itself… But more about this in a future post.

 I made a list of all IKEA products (with article numbers) I used in my sewing room with links to the items in the store.
-If you are interested you can download the checklist as PDF.
+If you are interested you can download the checklist for free, as a PDF.
+The file is in my RESOURCE LIBRARY, and you need to subscribe to my newsletter to get access.